 Record Pattern allows a pattern to be recorded which consists of any standard pan and tilt or lens command within a 40 second interval.
 A pattern is automatically closed when the 40 second interval is exceeded or by pressing the CLOSE button.
 Note that the following are not allowed in a pattern: presets, flip, digital zoom, proportional pan and turbo.

-STEP 1 - Select the required camera by entering <camera address> and pressing the CAM button on the keypad.
+STEP 1 - Select the required camera by pressing the CAM button and entering <camera address> followed by <Enter> on the keypad.

 Position the camera where you wish to start the record pattern sequence.
-Enter the Advanced Menu System by selecting 95 CALL on the keypad.
-You will see the Main Menu displayed on the screen.
+Enter the Advanced Menu System by selecting <CALL> 95 <Enter> or <CALL> 64 <Enter> on the keypad.